osluder/food-sales-predictions/README.md

 | Item_Outlet_Sales | Float | Sales of the product in the particular store |

 ## Methods
-- Data preparation steps with explanation and justification for choices
+- Missing data is filled with imputed values
+-
 -

 ## Results